ncremaschini/atomic-counter/README.md

 - [DocumentDB - MongoDB compatible](https://aws.amazon.com/it/documentdb/)
 - [TiDB](https://pingcap.com/products/tidb/)

-comparing the solutions and how different distributed storage systems can be used to implement the same pattern in a serverless environment, and how to implement it in distributed applications.
+Comparing the solutions and how different distributed storage systems can be used to implement the same pattern in a serverless environment, and how to implement it in distributed applications.

 Please note that in this context the term "counter" is used to indicate a simple integer value that is incremented by one each time.